Chapter 8 Advising Travelers with Specific Needs

 Special Considerations for US Military Deployments

 In many countries, one of the largest traveling populations is their military personnel.
-The military should be considered a special population with demographics, destinations, and needs different from those of civilian travelers.
+The military should be considered a special population with demographics, destinations, and needs that may differ from those of civilian travelers.
 This section focuses on the unique aspects of using pre-travel vaccines and malaria chemoprophylaxis in the military population.
 The specific examples will be from the US military, but the concepts may be applicable to other militaries.
-In 2012, approximately 1.5 million US military members were on active duty, and approximately 1.0 million were in the reserve forces.
+In 2014, approximately 1.2 million US military members were on active duty, and approximately 1.0 million were in the reserve forces.

-Several characteristics of the military force differ from those of the civilian population (Table 8-07).
-In general, the active duty military population is younger, in better health than the population at large, and predominately male.
+Several characteristics of the military force differ from those of the civilian population (Table 8-03).
+In general, the active duty military population is younger and in better health than the population at large, and is predominately male.

 FORCE HEALTH PROTECTION

 Force Health Protection (FHP) is an important concept in military medicine.
 FHP is defined as all measures taken by commanders, supervisors, individual service members, and the military health system to promote, protect, improve, conserve, and restore the mental and physical well-being of service members across the range of military activities and operations.
 Delivery of vaccines and the use of malaria chemoprophylaxis agents are 2 aspects of FHP.

 Medical interventions for FHP are the responsibility of the unit commander, with advice from the unit medical officer.
 When pre-deployment vaccines or malaria chemoprophylaxis are indicated, the commander includes such requirements in the mission plan.
 Service members are then required to receive these interventions under proper medical supervision.
 If a particular vaccine or drug is medically contraindicated, alternative agents may be employed if they are available.
 The unit medical officer documents which military personnel have not received standard preventive measures, so these people may receive additional monitoring or treatment if they become ill.